Write for Us!

 LETTERS: (up to 300 words) These can be on any topic relevant to our communities.
 You must include your name and which “village” you live in, but do let us know if you would prefer us not to publish your name in the magazine.

 • WHAT’S ON: Our regular listings section details both regular and one-off local events, meetings and activities across the five villages.
-For more information on what information to provide, check here.
+For more information on what information to provide, please check here.

 Some more advice

-• Do include a byline (your name, as you would like it to appear in the paper: eg, Jane Smith) and your affiliation (eg. Balerno Bowling Club, Currie Resident, etc).
+• DO include a byline (your name, as you would like it to appear in the paper: eg, Jane Smith) and your affiliation (eg. Balerno Bowling Club, Currie Resident, etc).

-• Do keep website URLs as short as possible, since many interested readers will have to type them manually from the print edition.
+• DO keep website URLs as short as possible, since many interested readers will have to type them manually from the print edition.
 If necessary, use services such as tiny.url or bit.ly to create shorter URLs.
-(Warning: if you don’t, we will!)
+(Warning: if you don’t, WE WILL!)

 Photographs

-WE REPEAT: please attach photographs as individual image files; DO NOT embed them into a Word document or PDF, etc. If you fear the files will be too big to email, please use a free file-transfer service like WeTransfer, Dropbox or Google Drive.
+If you fear the files will be too big to email, please use a free file-transfer service like WeTransfer, Dropbox or Google Drive.

 It is also helpful if you can list any individuals (age 13 or older) depicted in the photographs—normally from left to right, top to bottom.
+Regarding children under 13, please confirm the permission of their parent, guardian or care-giver for us to publish their image in the magazine.

 Style Guide

-For example: dates are formatted number, month, year (as in: 23 November 2023, NOT: 23rd November ’23 or 23/11/23); times are formatted as 9am and 10.20pm, NOT 09:00 and 22:20.
+For example: C&B News formats dates thus: number, month, year—as in: 23 November 2024.
 Also note: the name of the publication is C&B News, not “CandB NEWS”, “C+B News” or even “the C and B news”.

 Any more questions?